 \section{Abstract}

-{In this work, we investigate Maxwell-scalar model that couples the scalar and gauge fields through the electric permittivity and another model, in which the scalar field lives in the presence of impurities.
-By considering a single spatial dimension, we determine the conditions under which the model with impurities can be seen as an effective model for the Maxwell-scalar system, making them have the same solutions, energy-momentum tensor and stability.
-The results show that the impurity can be used to describe the presence of a charge density.
-We use this correspondence to show that the impurity-free case, which supports minimum energy configurations, is related to the case of point charges.
-Moreover, we investigate a class of impurities that modify the core of the solutions and find the corresponding charge densities and electric fields.
-The asymptotic behavior in terms of the impurity is also studied, leading to long range or quasi-compact structures.}
+In this work, we investigate a Maxwell-scalar model that couples the scalar and gauge fields through the electric permittivity and another model, in which the scalar field lives in the presence of impurity.
+By considering a single spatial dimension, we determine the conditions under which the model with impurity can be seen as an effective model for the Maxwell-scalar system, having similar solutions.
+This correspondence shows that the impurity can be used to describe the presence of a charge density, and we use it to verify that the impurity-free case, which supports minimum energy configurations, is related to the case of point charges.
+We also investigate a class of impurities which modifies the core of the scalar field, and find the corresponding nontrivial charge densities and electric fields.
+In particular, the asymptotic behavior in terms of the impurity is also studied, leading to solutions exhibiting long-range or quasi-compact profile.